earogov/ordset/ISSUES.md

 If there is a lazy segment at specified bound then we create new lazy value.
 New function takes old one and modifies its result.
 Multiple calls of takeAboveBound/takeAboveBound methods with the same bound can produce function that causes stack overflow.

 4. Add `span` method to IntervalAlgebra (see RangeAlgebra).

+5. Fix nullable caches.

+Consider we have some internal state of type `C`, that has not been initialized yet:

+var cache: C | Null = null

+Next we get some value and put it into cache.
+Later we do `cache != null` checks to avoid repeated initialization, etc.
+But if type `C` is itself nullable, then after initialization cache may contain `null`.
+This can lead to the wrong behavior.
+Such cases are spread all over the project.
+Consider to replace `null` with some dummy object (available only inside library) to explicitly define uninitialized state.